Elo-Ven/TTTS/README.md

 ### Its acting weird

 Yeah... depending on how the game dev has set up their passages it's really difficult to predict what text structure or names will be used.
-The `trigger` and `ignore` options can help or completely fix issues, but sometimes you just have to put up with some inconvenience, soz...
+The `trigger` and `silence` options can help or completely fix issues, but sometimes you just have to put up with some inconvenience, soz...

 ## Thank You For Reading